Field Theoretical Study of Disorder in Non-Hermitian Topological Models: Abstract

 \section{Abstract}

 Non-Hermitian systems have provided a rich platform to study unconventional topological phases.
 These phases are usually robust against external perturbations that respect certain symmetries of the system.
 In this work, we provide a new method to analytically study the effect of disorder, using tools from quantum field theory applied to discrete models around phase-transition points.
 We investigate two different one-dimensional models, the paradigmatic non-Hermitian SSH model and a $s$-wave superconductor with imbalanced pairing.
 These analytic results are compared to numerical simulations in the discrete models.
-An universal behavior is found for the two investigated models, namely that the systems are driven from a topological to a trivial phase for disorder strengths equal to about four times the energy scale of the model.
+It is found that the systems are driven from a topological to a trivial phase in the same way.

-\paragraph*{Introduction.} Systems described by non-Hermitian Hamiltonians have been subject to a great deal of scrutinity in the last few years.
-Usually, the rules of quantum mechanics stipulate that any observable has to be represented by a Hermitian operator, such that its eigenvalues are real.
-However, when one starts dealing with complicated systems, an effective description using non-Hermitian Hamiltonians might be useful to extract relevant observable information.
+\paragraph*{Introduction.} Systems described by non-Hermitian Hamiltonians have attracted great interest in the last few years.
+Usually, any observable has to be represented by a Hermitian operator, such that its eigenvalues are real.
+However, when one considers more complicated systems, an effective description using non-Hermitian Hamiltonians might be useful.
 A typical example arises when studying transport phenomena \cite{Datta, FARID}.
-In this case, the effective description of an open system (strongly coupled to leads) results in a non-Hermitian Hamiltonian, giving rise to states with finite lifetimes and complex energies.
+In this case, the effective description of an open system results in a non-Hermitian Hamiltonian, giving rise to states with finite lifetimes and complex energies.
 More generally, while an isolated system provides an ideal platform to understand its main characteristics, a more realistic description should include coupling to its environment.
 Many realizations of non-Hermitian models find place in mechanical, atomic, and optical systems, in which gain and loss can be controlled \cite{Bandreseaar4005, Cerjan, Helbig, Weiman2017}.
 This provides a solid experimental ground to theoretical studies, on which the predictions can be tested.